Family law of Singapore: Probate

 Probate is the process of proving and registering the last will or testament of a deceased person in the Family Justice Courts.
 This legal document expresses the deceased person wishes as to how their property is to be distributed and names an executor who administers the deceased's estate and handles the disposal of their assets and debts.
 The executor gets this authority by applying to court to obtain a legal document called Grant of Probate.

 If a deceased person did not make a Will, then the family members need to apply for Letter of Administration.
-The person who will a apply is commonly but not always the surviving spouse or eldest child of the deceased.
+The person who will an apply is commonly but not always the surviving spouse or eldest child of the deceased.
 In this case, the assets are distributed according to the Intestate Succession Act.

 Adoption

 Adoption is a legal process, governed under the Adoption of Children Act (ACA) and the Family Court of Singapore is the authority that decides on adoption applications.
 The Singapore Adoption of Children Act states: